HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 {{ figure_markup(
   image="security-tls-version-by-site.png",
-  caption="TLS versions usage for sites", description="Bar chart showing that on desktop 60.36% of sites use TLSv1.3, while 39.59% use TLSv1.2.
+  caption="TLS versions usage for sites.", description="Bar chart showing that on desktop 60.36% of sites use TLSv1.3, while 39.59% use TLSv1.2.
 On mobile the figures are 62.14% and 37.80% respectively.
 TLSv1.0, TLSv1.1 barely register though there is a very small amount of QUIC usage (0.05% on desktop and 0.06% on mobile).", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR38ZfiZXxdGuzG4ywCEPKIU1Wl6E2bZwcQPyALavGq5q948gmWb8sT-Xo5T6K5z8smKPg6EKxV0JUI/pubchart?oid=1868638312&format=interactive", sheets_gid="1012588329",